TimeMagazineLabs/elastic-svg/README.md

 | `resize` | Info about how the SVG should scale.
 Current options are: <ul><li>`auto`: Set the `viewBox` to the initial width and height, thus scaling automatically according to the SVG specification </li></ul> |
 | `onResize` | callback function to fire whenever the SVG resizes.
 This function will receive three arguments: the (new) width, height, and scale, which is (current width) / (original width) |

+## How resizing works
+Sometimes you want an SVG to resize according to its original proportions, other times you want the height to remain fixed while the width resizes.
+If you specify the `height`, it will remain fixed.
+If you don't, but you specify `aspect`, it remains proportional.
+If you specify neither, it defaults to an aspect ration of 0.618, or approximately the aspect ratio.

 ## A callback example

 	var elasticSVG = require("elastic-svg");